Mgmt049/Comicvine-API-scraper-pub/README.md

 This project is simple Lorem ipsum dolor generator.

 ## Technologies
-Project is created with:
+Project was developed with:
-* Python version xxxx
+* Python version 3.9.0
 * xxxx
 * xxxx